LiveDimensions/VRRefAssist/README.md

 # VR RefAssist
 A set of custom attributes to automate usually time consuming references and repetitive tasks.
-By default, all field and method automations will execute when building but also when entering play mode, if you wish to change this go to `VR RefAssist > Settings`

 <img src="https://user-images.githubusercontent.com/26588846/229404067-6b437274-e2f3-48fb-9959-5d53c817715f.png" width="600">